hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 ### `Trigger.metadata`

-The `Metadata` is the same kind of `Metadata` that can be attached to accounts, domains, assets, or transactions.
+This `Metadata` is the same kind of `Metadata` that can be attached to accounts, domains, assets, or transactions.

 ### `Trigger.action`